-Protocol Status shows the status of the protocols currently running on the TV-UC561.
+The Communication Status page shows the status of the protocols currently running on the TV-UC683T's ports.

 Standalone Controller Detection

 You can use the fields on this page with a binary input in your control program to detect when the controller does not receive a write request from the selected network within the specified amount of time.
 The input remains OFF as long as write requests are received, but switches to ON if the controller does not receive a request within the specified time.
 The binary input must have the Expander number and Input number set to 99 and the I/O Type set to Special.